brains-and-beards/mimic-docs/mimic-navigation/navigation.md

 The Logs section allows you to see the messages from the server.
 These are meant to let you monitor the changes in your server status (stop/start cycles) as well as any requests that are made to the mock server, along with their status codes and possible parameters.

 If you prefer to save predefined requests using responses from a real-life server, the Logs section is the place to go.
-The project can be configured [Create first project](basics/create-first-project.md) to forward any requests not handled by the local _mock server_ to a fallback server.
+The project [can be configured](basics/create-first-project.md) to forward any requests not handled by the local _mock server_ to a fallback server.
 Such requests will appear in the Logs list with a green Mock button on the right.
 Clicking it will automatically save the path and parameters of the given endpoint along with the response from the fallback server.

 Clicking the _Garbage Icon_ <img align="top" src="../Images/garbageicon.png" width="25"> will clear all logs.